Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

-In the general case, concerning to $n$-D compressible Euler equations, there are several aspects on studying the Cauchy problem \eqref{CEE0}-\eqref{id}, i.e. shock formation and local well-posedness.
+In the general case, concerning to $n$-D compressible Euler equations, there are several aspects on studying the Cauchy problem \eqref{CEE0}--\eqref{id}, i.e. shock formation and local well-posedness.
 The first work on the formation of shocks was done by Riemann in \cite{R}.
 Riemann considered the case of isentropic flow with plane symmetry and introduced for such systems the so-called Riemann invariants, and then proved that solutions will blow up in finite time even under smooth initial conditions.
 Sideris \cite{S} considered the three dimensional compressible Euler equations and obtained the first general result on the formation of singularity.
 By extending the basic idea of \cite{R}, Christodoulou-Miao \cite{C} started from geometric aspects to study the shock formation of irrotational and isentropic flow in 3D, and gave a complete description of the maximal classical development.
 Yin in \cite{Yin} constructed a class of spherical data to discuss the formation of shock wave in three dimensions.
 For multi-dimensional solutions with spherical symmetry, the blow-up phenomena was obtained by Li-Wang \cite{LW}.
 Recently, Luk-Speck \cite{LS1,LS2,S2} first introduced a wave-transport structure of the flow with dynamic vorticity and entropy, and described the singularity formation in two or three dimensions.
-Abbrescia-Speck in \cite{AS} studied some localized integral identities for 3D compressible Euler equations.
-We should also mention substantial significant progress which has been made on self similar solutions due to Merle-Raphael-Rodnianski-Szeftel \cite{MR}, and free boundary problems due to Coutand-Lindblad-Shkoller \cite{CLS}, Coutand-Shkoller \cite{CLS,CS2}, Lei-Du-Zhang \cite{LDZ}, Li-Wang \cite{Li}, Jang-Masmoudi \cite{JM}, Ifrim-Tataru \cite{IT} and so on.
+We should also mention substantial progress which has been made due to Merle-Raphael-Rodnianski-Szeftel \cite{MR,MR1}, Li-Xin-Yin \cite{LXY}, and free boundary problems due to Coutand-Lindblad-Shkoller \cite{CLS}, Coutand-Shkoller \cite{CS,CS2}, Lei-Du-Zhang \cite{LDZ}, Jang-Masmoudi \cite{JM}, Ifrim-Tataru \cite{IT} and so on.